 Welcome to Reproductive Medicine Network funded by NICHD

-The Reproductive Medicine Network (RMN), established in 1989 and funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), is a cooperative effort of seven clinical sites, a data coordinating center, and the Reproductive Science Branch of the NICHD, charged with conducting and publishing high quality clinical studies in reproductive medicine.
+The Reproductive Medicine Network (RMN), established in 1990 and funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), is a cooperative effort of seven clinical sites, a data coordinating center, and the Fertility and Infertility (FI) Branch of the NICHD, charged with conducting and publishing high quality clinical studies in reproductive medicine.

 - NIH Press Release: RMN finds PCOS women treated with progestin four times less likely to conceive.
 The finding is believed to have major implications for practice.
 Please refer to Progestin treatment for polycystic ovarian syndrome may reduce pregnancy chances for details.